-The world is fully armed with epic beauty.
-It’s also full of a lot of annoying nonsense, often co-existing simultaneously.
-With that in mind, here is our list of the top 10 cities in the world to love and hate.
-If you’ve been to any of these places, we’re sure you’ll find a few things you agree with.
-If you object to something about a city, please let us know as well.
+The world offers an abundance of epic beauty.
+It’s also filled with annoying nonsense, often co-existing simultaneously.
+This is list of 10 cities in the world to love and hate.
+If you’ve been to any of these destinations, you’ll probably find some issues you agree with!

-10) Amsterdam- Bell and I lived in the Dutch capital for 3 and 1/2 years so we know this place very well.
+We lived in the Dutch capital for 3 and 1/2 years so we know the city well.
 It’s the most beautiful city we’ve ever lived in.
-It’s also extremely rude and very lacking in customer service.
-It’s the bicycling capital of the world and that’s very cute on the surface, just don’t get in their way or they’ll mow you down.
+It can also be unfriendly and lacking in customer service.
+The bicycling capital of the world is cute on the surface, but get in their way and they may run you over!

 Amsterdam has one of the most well preserved city centers in Europe and was recently placed on the UNESCO World Heritage list.
 It’s wonderful to rent a small boat and cruise the lovely canals over wine or beer and cheese and sausages.
 Be careful of the steep death stairs in the old buildings though.
 Real estate has been at a premium for centuries in Amsterdam and that’s why the Dutch built tall narrow houses.
 If you’ve had lots to drink (or something illegal in your country), hold on to those hand rails going up and down to avoid potentially breaking your neck.

 Amsterdam is one of the world’s greatest for sitting outside on a cafe terrace and enjoying a drink.
 Good luck finding a seat on a sunny day.
 And if you do, expect to wait an eternity to order anything.